Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/examples.rst

         control_command = [v_x, v_y, 0.0, height_desired]
         return control_command

-You can run this example by uncommenting 'control_commands = example.path_planning(sensor_data)' in the 'main.py' file.
+You can run this by uncommenting 'control_commands = example.path_planning(sensor_data)' in the 'main.py' file.
 Simulation results of this algorithm are shown in the following animation.

 .. image:: example_coverage_path_planning.gif